FAQs

 As required by state law, all public school teachers (including charter schools) must be state licensed.
 We are also required to follow all state requirements including adhering to state academic standards and participating in required assessments.
 One major difference with a traditional public school is that we have a much smaller school community which allows teachers more flexibility in adapting to student needs in their teaching.
 This small and focused community also allows us to integrate our theme of health, fitness, and teamwork throughout the school.

-Our focus is to increase the areas of health, fitness, and physical education to levels that are more representative of what is recommended by the United States Department of Health.
-Their recommendation is that children engage in at least 60 minutes of physical activity per day but unfortunately, most schools fall way short of that.
-We will add 30 minutes to our school day to ensure that we can have at least 30 minutes of dedicated health, fitness, and physical activity time every day without reducing time for other academic areas.
-Numerous researches show that physical activity enhances learning so we believe that this increase in physical activity will actually have a positive impact on other academic areas.
+Research shows that physical activity enhances learning so increasing physical activity actually improves our students’ academic performance.
+Our goal is to increase the areas of health, fitness, and physical education to levels that are more representative of what is recommended by the United States Department of Health.
+Their recommendation is that children engage in at least 60 minutes of physical activity per day, but–unfortunately–most schools fall way short of that.
+We add 30 minutes to our school day to ensure that we can have at least 30 minutes of dedicated health, fitness, and physical activity time every day without reducing time for other academic areas.

 We integrate health, fitness and physical education in many ways that will not disrupt but rather strengthen academic development.
 We provide a comprehensive health and physical education program as well as a weekly field-trip to a sports facility for one hour of extended activity.
 Our classroom teachers implement simple but effective techniques to reinforce physical activity throughout the day such as brain breaks which research proves increases brain activation and learning.